dagi3d/paperclip-facecrop/README.md

 Paperclip::FaceCrop
 ====================
-Paperclip::FaceCrop is a [Paperclip][paperclip] processor that is aware of the faces found on the image so that they aren't cropped or are shown too small while generating the thumbnails.
+Paperclip::FaceCrop is a [Paperclip][paperclip] processor that is aware of the faces found on the image so that they aren't cropped or aren't shown too small while generating the thumbnails.

 ![](https://github.com/dagi3d/paperclip-facecrop/raw/master/README_example.jpg)